thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 .. image:: images/vs_screenshots.png
   :align: center
-  :width: 15cm
+  :width: 16cm
-  :height: 6.02cm
+  :height: 6.42cm
 .. highlights::

   |vs_screenshots_long|:  Screenshots in Digital-RF mode on the Vevo 770 when
-  collecting phantom data from the a) 4000E and b) 5000E.
+  collecting phantom data from the a) 4000E and b) 5000E phantoms.

 Faran scattering model
 ======================